Science 8

 - Non-point sources are wide areas of pollutants. (pesticide and fertilizer run-off)

-- When a large amount of water overflows and spills out of a river’s banks, the flooded river valley is called a flood plain.
+- When a large amount of water overflows and spills out of a river’s banks, the flooded river valley

-- Dams can prevent this and do other things too. (generate electricity, store water, supply water)
+- Dams can prevent this and do other things too. (generate electricity, store water, supply

-- On average, 1000 grams of seawater contains 35 grams of dissolved salt (35 parts per thousand or PPT).
+- On average, 1000 grams of seawater contains 35 grams of dissolved salt (35 parts per thousand or

 - Salinity is the measure of the amount of salts dissolved in a liquid.

-- An ocean’s salts mostly came from rocks on lands, as their salts were carried over to the ocean.
+- An ocean’s salts mostly came from rocks on lands, as their salts were carried over to the

 - Seawater salts can also come from volcano eruptions. (sulfur and chlorine)